 6. Be attentive to customer needs & use feedback loops

 Let’s revisit the Bain & Company research we discussed at the beginning of this post.
-80% companies, who believe they are providing great customer service, have only 8% customers who agree with them.
+80% of companies, who believe they are providing great customer service, have only 8% of customers who agree with them.
 So if you think you’re an 8/10 in customer service, you’re not even half right.

 How do you know what your customers’ needs are if you don’t ask them?
 How can you assess what your brand’s value is if you don’t ask your customers?

 That’s why it’s essential to create feedback loops.
 Here’s how you can -

 - Use post-interaction, real-time feedback surveys.
 You can even follow up with customers over the phone for more details.